-If I had to pick one of my least favorite tropes on television, it would be the way they portray married men.
+If I had to pick one of my least favorite tropes on television, it would be how they portray married men.
 Husbands are often seen as idiots, albeit usually very lovable, but idiots nonetheless.

 It feeds into this idea that husbands aren’t capable and leads to undermining them and minimizing their feelings.

-It is especially detrimental when this happens in front of other people, including their own children.
+It is especially detrimental when this happens in front of other people, including their children.

-It can add a level of shame and embarrassment and leave others thinking there is no need to take them seriously.
+It can add shame and embarrassment and leave others thinking there is no need to take them seriously.

 14. If You Have Children, Encourage Him as a Father and Build Him up in Front of Your Kids (Even If He’s Not Around)

-I have seen men lack so much confidence in their abilities as parents because they were not given the responsibilities of caring for their small children early on.
+I have seen men lack confidence in their abilities as parents because they were not responsible for caring for their small children early on.

 As a wife, it can be somewhat easy to step into the role naturally.
-It’s important to relinquish some control and allow your husband the opportunity to get involved early.
+It’s essential to relinquish some control and allow your husband the opportunity to get involved early.

-As the kids grow older, it’s important to build him up in front of them, even if he’s not around.
+As the kids grow older, building him up in front of them is essential, even if he’s not around.

 15. Talk Positively About Him to Others

-Most women probably have been in the situation where they have been in a group of women, and someone brings up something annoying their significant other does.
+Most women probably have been in a situation where they have been in a group of women, and someone brings up something annoying their significant other does.

-Usually, what follows is a lot of, “Oh this one time he…” and “Oh yeah, me too!”
-It’s good and relieving to vent at times, but it is important to recognize what is venting and what is bashing.
+Usually, what follows is many, “Oh, this one time he…” and “Oh yeah, me too!”
+It’s good and relieving to vent at times, but it is essential to recognize what is venting and bashing.

 Speaking positively about him to others when he is not around can help you appreciate him more.
 That appreciation can help you treat him well when you are with him.

-Vulnerability is incredibly difficult but also necessary to develop deep connection and intimacy.
+Vulnerability is tough but also necessary to develop deep connection and intimacy.

-It can build up his self-esteem knowing he gets to see a side of you no one else gets to see.
+It can build up his self-esteem knowing he gets to see a side of you no one else sees.

 Experiencing your vulnerability will help bring security to the relationship.